USEPA/e-manifest/docs/src/Services/Manifest/validation.md

        }
        ```

      - 5.5.
-If Emanifest.submissionType == "FullElectronic" or "Hybrid" and provided
+If `Emanifest.submissionType` is `FullElectronic` or `Hybrid` and provided
-       RejectionInfo.transporterOnSite == true
-       then the service generates the following warning:
+       `RejectionInfo.transporterOnSite == true` then the service generates the following warning:

      ```json
      {